Park Hill, Sheffield: Phase 3

 Phase 3 has been developed as student accommodation, consisting of 356 rooms in 74 townhouse style units as well as communal spaces and a convenience shop.
 Flanks M, N, O, P and Q were developed as part of this phase which has been named Béton House.

 Planning approval was granted in July 2018 and work began on site in May 2019.
 Work completed in autumn 2020 with the first students moving in during September 2020.

 The convenience store, Park Hill Provisions, opened in October 2021.

 Phase 4

 Planning approval was granted in August 2019 for the redevelopment of flanks R, S and T into 95 residential units, artist accommodation, heritage flats, artist studios, and contemporary art gallery.
 An updated planning application was submitted in June 2023 in which the art gallery (and associated studios and accommodation) were removed due to a lack of funding.
 It also included controversial plans to replace some of the existing green space with car parks.
 A further amended planning application was approved in November 2023.
+Construction work began in January 2026, commencing an expected build programme of 106 weeks.